ufidon/comsec/labs/lab05/README.md

   - 💻 show the attack results in Wireshark

 ## Task 3: Raven-Storm
 [Raven-Storm](https://github.com/Tmpertor/Raven-Storm) is a powerful DDoS toolkit for penetration tests.
 It can launch DoS attacks on several network layers through modules.
-In this extra task, attack Windows from the Parrot Linux.
+In this advanced task, attack Windows from the Parrot Linux.
 -  Install Raven-Storm on Parrot Linux
    -  💻 startup of Raven-Storm
 -  Launch the following modules to attack Windows
+   - 👉 Problem: missing module nmap
+     ``` bash
+     # install the missing python module
+     sudo apt install python3-nmap
+     ```
   - l3 for ping
   - l4 for udp/tcp services
   - l7 for websites